 India has become the most preferred destination for global clinical trials because of its cost and resource advantages.
-There are many reasons India is considered a favourable condition for clinical trials.
-Some of them are mentioned below:
+There are many reasons India is a favourable condition for clinical trials.
+Some of them are:

-- Clinical trials in India are conducted at a lower price than in other countries.
+- Clinical trials in India are at a lower price than in other countries.

 - India has a higher number of English-speaking doctors.